jsmarier-courses/exploratory-data-analysis-and-pitch-mpad2003-f25-group-7/mpad2003-eda-group7.md

 White-Crummey, A. (2024, August 31). *6 of Ottawa’s worst transportation headaches, according to residents*.
 CBC News. [https://www.cbc.ca/news/canada/ottawa/6-of-ottawa-s-worst-transportation-headaches-according-to-residents-1.7309876.](https://www.cbc.ca/news/canada/ottawa/6-of-ottawa-s-worst-transportation-headaches-according-to-residents-1.7309876)

 ### AI Declaration
-Grammarly was used to proofread portions of this analysis for grammar and spelling errors.
+Grammarly was used to proofread portions of this analysis for grammar and spelling errors only.
+No generative AI or chatbots were used.